Matbe34/lankir/docs/user-guide/verification.md

 ## Verification Overview

-When verifying a signature, PDF App checks:
+When verifying a signature, Lankir checks:

 1. **Cryptographic validity** - The signature mathematically matches the document
 2. **Document integrity** - The document hasn't been modified since signing